AQuaZar/kottans-backend/README.md

   * Server response: 200 OK
 * search pet by name
   * GET method with pet name as query params
-  * Server response: 200 OK
+  * Server response: 200 OK, resource in body
 * change name of an existing pet
   * PUT with pets name in request payload
   * Server response: 200 OK